-To ensure the safe and proper functioning of an oil furnace, it must always be connected to a flue with sufficient draft or to an approved sidewall venting system.
+To ensure the safe and proper functioning of an oil furnace, it must always be connected to a flue with sufficient draft or to an approved side-wall venting system.
 In addition, it is strongly recommended to perform a complete inspection of all the existing venting systems.

 Poisonous carbon monoxide gas hazard.

-Never install a hand operated damper in the pipe.
-However, any Underwriters listed, electrically Laboratories operated automatic type vent damper may be installed if desired.
+Never install a hand operated damper in the vent pipe.
+However, any Underwriters Laboratories listed, electrically operated automatic type vent damper may be installed if desired.
 Be sure to follow the instructions provided with vent damper.
 Also, read and follow all instructions in this section of the manual.